-Policy changes in 2022 were largely driven by international developments, both at an EU and OECD level.
-This is set to remain the case for 2023, with a number of international initiatives dominating the tax landscape.
+Policy changes in 2023 were largely driven by international developments, both at an EU and OECD level.
+The UN also took steps to establish itself as an international tax reform force in 2023.
+While a number of international tax initiatives will drive the broader tax reform landscape in 2024, expect to see more of a focus on the domestic introduction of a territorial system in Ireland.

-OECD
+OECD Initiatives